erikwessman/ted-sfc/README.md

 To enable running the optical flow model on the GPU, compile opencv from source with the cudaoptflow module:

+1. Create a new conda environment, `pyTED-cudacv`, using the instructions from [Step 2](#2-create-environment)
-- Uninstall the existing opencv package: `pip uninstall opencv-python`
+1. Uninstall the current version of opencv `pip uninstall opencv-python
-- Follow [this guide](https://danielhavir.com/notes/install-opencv/) by Daniel Havir.
+1. Follow [this guide](https://danielhavir.com/notes/install-opencv/) by Daniel Havir.
 Note:
     - Get the latest versions of opencv and opencv_contrib from the official repositories: [opencv](https://github.com/opencv/opencv/releases) and [opencv_contrib](https://github.com/opencv/opencv_contrib/tags)
-  - Name the newly created environment `pyTED-cuda-cv` instead of `cv`
+    - Use the newly created environment `pyTED-cuda-cv` instead of `cv`
-  - Use python3.9 instead of python3.6
+    - Replace references to python3.6 with python3.9
     - Ensure all the environment variables are correctly defined before running the cmake command.
 Example values:
         - `$python_exec: /home/elias/miniconda3/envs/pyTED-cuda-cv/bin/python`
         - `$include_dir: /home/elias/miniconda3/envs/pyTED-cuda-cv/include/python3.9`
         - `$library: /home/elias/miniconda3/envs/pyTED-cuda-cv/lib/libpython3.9.so`
         - `$default_exec: /home/elias/miniconda3/envs/pyTED-cuda-cv/bin/python3.9`
-- Test your installation with `python -c "import cv2; print('CUDA is available:', cv2.cuda.getCudaEnabledDeviceCount() > 0)"`
+1. Test your installation with `python -c "import cv2; print('CUDA is available:', cv2.cuda.getCudaEnabledDeviceCount() > 0)"`
     - If you get an error about GCC version 12.0.0 being required, run `conda install conda-forge::libgcc-ng==12`

 Only use the `pyTED-cuda-cv` environment when running the optical flow model.